dzvilius/synth-band-website/README.md

 ## Deployment

-The site is deployed to Netlify.
-To see a working version please go to: [Live Preview](https://hopeful-bardeen-ef0513.netlify.com/).
+The site is deployed to Cloudflare.
+To see a working version please go to: [Live Preview](https://synth-band-website.pages.dev/).

 To run project locally you do not need any additional software, however if you want to make changes to the Sass files you need to download and install Node from: https://nodejs.org/en/download/.